ntua-el19136/BigData-Ray-vs-Spark/README.md

     - Ray with Scikit-learn (via Ray Train/Tune)
     - Spark with MLlib

-**Energy consumption prediction using the ASHRAE dataset**: distributed preprocessing, training, and hyperparameter tuning on tabular sensor data
+**Energy consumption prediction using the ASHRAE dataset:**
+Distributed preprocessing, training, and hyperparameter tuning on tabular sensor data